-The Primary Management Area (PMA) in Montgomery County is a water quality protection and restoration area where land use activities are managed to protect and enhance water quality in the rivers and streams.
+1. Establishing a Primary Management Area (PMA) for the Patuxent River Wwatershed in Montgomery County area where land use activities are managed to protect and enhance water quality in the rivers and streams.
 The PMA is composed of strips of land that run along the entire length of all streams within the watershed.
 The recommended land uses and related activities within the PMA are managed through a series of specially designed programs directed to promote water quality in the streams.